 - Youth Group Director

-In addition, the student with a Physical Education major from Berea College is academically prepared to attend graduate school in Physical Therapy, Sports Medicine, and other fields.
+In addition, the student with a Health and Human Performance major from Berea College is academically prepared to attend graduate school in Physical Therapy, Sports Medicine, and other fields.
 Adding the Health Minor or Dance Minor further broadens the student’s options for a career or continued study.

 Why Study Health & Human Performance?

-The purpose of the curriculum of the Health & Human Performance Program is to provide a challenging curriculum leading to the development of abilities and convictions in a student’s field of concentration.
-The Program promotes in the physical education student the desire to fully develop the ability to utilize constructively all of his/her potential capacities for movement and movement education.
+The purpose of the curriculum of the Health and Human Performance Program is to provide a challenging curriculum leading to the development of abilities and convictions in a student’s field of concentration.
+The Program promotes in the health and human performance student the desire to fully develop the ability to utilize constructively all of his/her potential capacities for movement and movement education.
 Training and experiences that will enhance their skills in communication, in creative self-expression, in critical reflection, in research, and in leadership are provided in the classroom and in an activity setting.